It takes time and quite a learning curve, right?

 Top 4 Best Brother Serger Reviews

-Ideal for: Sewists with heavier fabric projects that want an affordable price or chainstitch capabilities.
+Ideal for: Sewists with heavier fabric projects that want an affordable price.

 Made with a metal frame for steadier use and longer durability, this tough serger machine has been designed and marketed to sew heavier fabric.
 The retractable blade is made of carbon steel to ensure the cleanest edge cut even to heavier fabric, helping you finish your projects professionally.